bashfulrobot/nixos/README.md

 ### Keyring

 At times, I have had it where the keyring would not unlock.
-The solution was to go nuclear with `rm ~/.local/share/keyrings/login.keyring, reboot, and let the keyring be recreated.
+The solution was to go nuclear with `rm ~/.local/share/keyrings/login.keyring`, reboot, and let the keyring be recreated. be sure to run `ssh-add ~/.ssh/id_ed25519` and `ssh-add ~/.ssh/id_rsa` after reboot.

 ### Secrets